scottfr/SystemsBook/12 Agents/Agents.md

 # Modeling with Agents

-The techniques we have taught up until this point have focus on gaining insights about highly aggregated systems.
+The modeling techniques we have taught up until this point have focused on gaining insights using highly aggregate models of a system.
 This means that when we looked at models of population growth, we did not explore individual people and instead focused on the population as a whole.
-This high-level aggregate approach to modeling is often very effective and helps us cut through unnecessary details to understand the core dynamics of a system.
+This high-level aggregate approach to modeling helps us cut through unnecessary details to understand the core dynamics of a system and it is often quite effective.

-For certain models, however this high-level view may hamstring our abilities to explore certain questions.
+For certain models however, this high-level view may hamstring our abilities to explore important questions.
 For instance in a disease model we may care about the physical relationship between people in the model.
 Are they near each other?
 How often do they come into contact?
-Can we change how they move about and relate each other in order to control a disease?
-These are all questions that are very hard to answer with a standard system dynamics model.
+Can we attempt to control the disease by manipulating how they move about and relate each other?
+These are all questions that are very hard to answer with a standard System Dynamics model.

-Heterogeneity, differences between people, is very hard to represent using system dynamics models.
+Heterogeneity, differences between individuals, is difficult to represent using System Dynamics models.
 One approach that is used is simply to duplicate the model structure for each different class of person or entity in the model.
 We recall seeing one model that explored education in the United States.
 The authors wanted to explore the differences between male and female students.
-To do so, they simply copy and pasted the entire model structure (consisting of dozens of stocks and flow) and configured one copy for male students and the other copy for female students.
+To do so, they simply copy and pasted the entire model structure (consisting of dozens of stocks and flows) and configured one of these copies for male students and the other copy for female students.

-Now this can work, but it requires a lot of work to set up and configure even in the simple two gender case.
+Granted, this approach can be made work, but it requires a lot of effort to set up and configure even in the simple two gender case.
 When you have more than two cases it can quickly become completely unmanageable.
-Furthermore, duplicating parts of your model is recipe to create unmaintainable models full of bugs.
-The reason for this is once you make changes to your model you are going to need to ensure the changes are made to each of the separate model copies.
-This is very easy to mess up and is an easy route for bugs to get introduced into the model.
+Furthermore, duplicating parts of your model is a recipe for creating unmaintainable models afflicted by bugs.
+The reason for this is that when you later make changes to your model, you are going to need to ensure the changes are made correctly to everyone of the separate model copies.
+Although simple in principle, in practice this is very easy to mess up and is an direct route for bugs to be introduced into the model.

-Fortunately, another modeling paradigm exists that is excellent for dealing with individuals.
-It's called agent based modeling and is focus and simulation individual agents and the interactions between these agents^[System Dynamics also has a another standard tool for dealing with heterogeneity.
-It's called arrays or indexing and allows you to transparently create multiple copies of your model during simulation to match classes.
-Arrays are not as flexible as fully agent based models.
-If you consider a continuum of fully aggregate system dynamics models to fully individualized agent based models, you can think of arrays as existing part way along that continuum.].
+Fortunately, alternative modeling paradigm to System Dynamics exists that is excellent for modeling discrete individuals.
+It is called Agent Based Modeling and is focused on simulating individual agents and the interactions between these agents^[System Dynamics also has a another standard tool for dealing with heterogeneity.
+This tool called "arrays" or "indexing" and allows you to transparently create multiple copies of your model during simulation to match different classes.
+Arrays are not as flexible as fully agent based models though.
+If you consider the continuum of fully aggregate System Dynamics models on one end to fully individualized Agent Based Models on the other, you can think of arrays as existing part way along this continuum.].
 In this chapter will introduce Agent Based Modeling and show how you can use it to explore questions that cannot be answered with pure system dynamics.

 ## The State Transition Diagram